Client drivers for YSQL

 libpq is the C client library for connecting to and interacting with PostgreSQL databases. libpq is also the underlying engine used in other PostgreSQL application interfaces.
 The libpq client library supports the SCRAM-SHA-256 authentication method.

 For details and documentation, refer to libpq - C Library for PostgreSQL 11 (on which YugabyteDB is based).

-For a tutorial on building a sample C application with libpq, refer to Build a C application.
+For a tutorial on building a sample C application with libpq, refer to Connect an application.

 Install the libpq client library

 The libpq C driver is included in the YugabyteDB installation.
 You can use it by setting the

 Homebrew users on macOS can install libpq using

 brew install libpq.
 You can download the PostgreSQL binaries and source from the